prorevizor/noc/docs/en/docs/dev/confdb/query.md

 ^^^^^^^^^^
 `Predicate` is the logic function, defined by its arguments and accepting `possibilities` on input, evaluating them and passing `outcomes` as output.
-Predicates evaluate input context independently.
+Predicates evaluate input context independentently.
 Each input context may be evaluated to one or more output context.

 .. mermaid::